ka1amita/project/README.md

 ## Introduction

-This is a fork of a project created during a bootcamp I have successfully finished recently.
-The project was created by me and three other students during the last month of the bootcamp.
+This project was created by me and three other students during the last month of a bootcamp.

 The app was deployed to multiple environments on cloud but is currently offline.